Φ·SOE = Fachverband Physik sozio-ökonomischer Systeme

 The division on "Physics of Socio-Economic Systems" (Φ·SOE, previously AKSOE/AGSOE) is committed to support the scientific exchange between the scientific disciplines involved.
-It has currently more than 200 members and organizes a spring conference with more than 50 contributions each year.
+It has currently more than 300 members and organizes a spring conference with typically 70-100 contributions each year.
 During this conference, it features outstanding international speakers not only from socio- and econo-physics, but also from sociology and economics.
 Furthermore, scientists are awareded for outstanding innovative work in this field.

 Symposium Physics of collective mobility (org: Marc Timme, Hartmut Löwen and Vitaly Belik)

 Focus Session (SOE) Cities as complex systems (org: Diego Rybski)